sandy366/LearnAI-KnowledgeMiningBootcamp/resources/md-files/alternative-agendas.md

 # Alternative Agendas

-You may want to do or redelivery this course in less than 2 days, the origianl agenda.
+You may want to do or redelivery this course in less than 2 days, the original agenda.
 Here are some alternatives for you.

 Keep in mind that this training will always be public on Github, so you can use parts of the content and finish the other labs later, as a call to action.